Frequently Asked Questions

 How do I send money to an offenders' trust fund account?

 The Tennessee Department of Correction has streamlined the process for receiving deposits into offender trust fund accounts.
 Money orders are no longer accepted at TDOC and CCA facilities.
+Providing money to an offender by any means other than through their JPay trust fund account is a security threat to offenders, staff, and the public.
+If you are asked to send money, do not participate in this scam.
+Contact our TDOC TIPS Hotline immediately (1-844-TDC-FIND).

 How do I pay a community supervision fee?